graasp/graasp-app-excalidraw/README.md

 # Graasp App Excalidraw

 This repository hosts the code for Excalidraw's integration into a Graasp application.
-This app alows the user to use 2D geometric primitives, free draw and stylet their design using the offered features, It is codes in typescript and uses React.js to import the open-source main compononent : Excalidraw.
+This app allows the user to use 2D geometric primitives, free draw and style their design using the offered features.
+It is written in TypeScript and uses React.js to import the open-source main component : Excalidraw.

 ## Installation
 If used locally, the needed dependencies can be installed with